SanazME/Algorithm-DataStructure/AmazonQuestions2.md

         result = []

         for char in word:
-            if char not in word:
+            if char not in curr.children:
                 return result

             curr = curr.children.get(char)